-To summarize, the cost of developing an app will depend on a number of factors.
+To summarise, the cost of developing an app will depend on a number of factors.
 Beyond this article, the Red C team have a wealth of experience and are more than happy to discuss the estimation process further with you.
 Get in touch with Red C today so we can work with you to finalise your requirements and provide you with an estimated cost.